kimyearho/Metube-electron/README.md

   <img src="https://cdn-images-1.medium.com/max/500/1*4JNvT8VJrbLKzwmfvkFFAQ.png" />
 </p>

+### A must read
+Hello.
+Now many of you are using different versions.
+"Metube" updates very quickly.
+Automatic updates are not supported for versions 1.6.0 or earlier, and we cannot provide additional support.
+So please always keep the latest version.
+Thank you.
+<strong>Automatic updates are supported from 1.6.0 version.</strong>

 ### Project Information
 This project is a personal project developed with the excellent Electron and Vue.JS.
 We are creating a simple  YouTube video player.
 The main purpose is a music player, but YouTube is video-based, so you can use it as a video player or you can watch all videos without advertising.
 Please see below for details.